Home » Blog » Website Management » 6 Reasons Your Website Viewer Won’t Come Back – A Drive-Through

 4. Fonts

 Going further through the website viewer’s experience, after the pop-ups disappear, the next thing they look at is the way the web page is looking.
-Starting with web design, positions, colors, fonts, and etc. I will take time to talk to you about navigation, but first, we’ll have to draw our attention to the text that leads them places.
+Starting with web design, positions, colors, fonts, etc. I will take time to talk to you about navigation, but first, we’ll have to draw our attention to the text that leads them places.

-The usage of fonts is not that easy as it looks.
+The usage of fonts is not as easy as it looks.
 You need to first read and learn about how it is most appropriate to combine different styles.
 And most importantly, what fonts to use in order to prevent the website viewer’s bad user experience.

-To wrap up there are two things that you need to give most attention to using unclear fonts and using too many different fonts.
+To wrap up there are two things that you need to give the most attention to using unclear fonts and using too many different fonts.
 Both mistakes can lead to unpleasant actions.

 5. Navigation